Exhibition Graphics, The Story of Lowther

 London Lesbian and Gay Film Festival relaunched in 2014 as BFI FLARE.
 In keeping with the new name I was tasked with taking the spirit of the festival and embodying it in an image.
 Working with photographer Vanessa Lockett we photographed a model painted in UV body paint and the resulting striking photos were used across the whole campaign, posters, brochure, website and social media.

-Annual Report I designed a 36 page book and detailed financial information supplement for the National Theatre.
-The illustration on the cover was inspired by the building when it is illuminated at night and gave the report a bold, new look while keeping true to the NT's brand.
+I designed a 36 page book and detailed financial information supplement for the National Theatre.
+The illustration on the cover was inspired by the building when it is illuminated at night.

 Hidden Treasures is a project run by the Collections Trust which brings Museums and Galleries together through events and workshops that showcase items in their collections not usually on display to the public.
 After a very successful first year they needed a new brand and print collateral to raise their profile.
 I worked with another designer Rachael Lightowler to design a logo and brand for the project, which was very successful.

 Physics Outreach booklet This is a booklet I designed to appeal to secondary school pupils - specifically girls – to educate and encourage them to pursue a career in physics.